 - Lectures: The Equine Studies and Natural Sciences Departments work together to provide students with lectures that focus on relevant and current trends in veterinary medicine.

 - Research: Success in the veterinary and animal science and industries involves a familiarity with scientific research.
 Students work closely with faculty to design and conduct research projects for publication and presentation.

 Once you have completed our degree program you will be able to pursue a variety of animal related careers.

 - Biomedical Research

-Equine Studies is a rigorous academic program as it prepares students for further education and degrees or a job in the medical industry.
+The Equine Studies program is academically rigorous as it prepares students for further education and degrees or a job in the medical industry.
 As a result, first-year and transfer students (internal and external) applying for acceptance into this major are required to meet the following educational standards:

 - Successful completion of pre-calculus or higher-level math (conditional acceptance will may be considered if the student is enrolled in a summer Pre-Calculus course)

 - A cumulative high school GPA of 3.4/4.0

 - A score of 580 or higher on each section of the SAT and 560 or higher in Evidence-Based Reading and Writing